nikchrts/prj_1/README.md

 ## How to use it
 - by extracting the contents of the zip file, a 'prj_1' folder should be created
 - place it inside the `src` folder of your catkin workspace
-- open the terminal and type `roslaunch prj_1 car_odom.launch`
-or alternatively, run manually `roscore` and then in another window/tab `rosrun prj_1 bag_odom`
-Attention!!
-In order to get actual results, the bag should have been also executed.
+- open the terminal and type `roslaunch prj_1 car_odom.launch`<br>or alternatively, run manually `roscore` and then in another window/tab `rosrun prj_1 bag_odom`<br>Attention!!
+In order to get actual results, the bag should have been also executed.<br><br>
+To visualize the tf transformation:<br>
-  - to view the tf: `rviz` and select 'add' to add a TF and change the 'fixed frame' (eg to 'world')
+  in a separate window/tab: `rviz` and select 'add' to add a TF and change the 'fixed frame' to 'world'

   - parameters can be changed dynamically using:
   `rosrun dynamic_reconfigure dynparam set /(node name) (value)` and if you want to change many simultaneously `rosrun dynamic_reconfigure dynparam set /(node name) {(name1):value1, (name2):value2}`